 Embezzlement cases are often complex, particularly where elaborate schemes are charged against high-ranking company officers.
 Extensive trails of evidence may be involved.
 Some embezzlement cases turn upon misunderstandings of what the employee was authorized to do, resulting in a lack of the required intent to commit the crime.
 Charges of theft from an employer can be devastating to your career.
 Embezzlement cases are sensitive matters, requiring a criminal defense attorney with discretion and experience.

 An experienced Orange County embezzlement defense attorney will help defend your embezzlement case.
-The Law Offices of Vincent J. LaBarbera, Jr. has represented people charged with embezzlement and other theft crimes for over 33 years.
+The Law Offices of Vincent J. LaBarbera, Jr. has represented people charged with embezzlement and other theft crimes for almost 40 years.
 We understand the sensitive and potentially devastating impact of these charges.
 We will thoroughly investigate your case, advise you of all of your options, and represent you aggressively.
 For a confidential evaluation of your case, call us today at (949) 863-1663.